ONLYOFFICE/docspace-api-sdk-csharp/docs/GroupApi.md

 <a id="removemembersfrom"></a>
 # **RemoveMembersFrom**
-> GroupWrapper RemoveMembersFrom (Guid id, MembersRequest? membersRequest = null)
+> GroupWrapper RemoveMembersFrom (Guid id, MembersRequest membersRequest)

 Removes the group members specified in the request from the selected group.